adamsilver/fdpb/01-Register.md

 -*how you’ll check the information is accurate*
 -*how to keep the information up to date and secure*

-Every time we ask for information, we're asking users to spend more time.
-Time is the most precious resource on earth.
-We can't get it back and so we need to value our user's time like we value our own.
+When we ask ourselves why we need to ask for certain information it should map back to a user need.
+For example, by asking the users to sign up, we can speed up the experience drastically the next time.

+Additionally, the Question Protocol urges us to think about how we ask for information.
+Is there a more simpler way.
+Let's use the Question Protocol to answer the following questions:

+- Do we need to ask for their first and last name?
+- Do we need to ask for a password?
+- Assuming we do, are there better ways of asking for it?

-### Do users need to state their name?
+### Do we need to ask for their first and last name?

 Ddo we need to ask for their name?
 If we do, do we need to ask for it now?
 Most likely, we don't need to.
 Let's remove it which reduces the size of the form by half which will almost certainly improve conversion.

-### Do users need to provide a password?
+### Do we need to ask for a password?

 Medium.com have implemented a no password sign in[^].
 They leverage the security of email accounts by sending the user a login link.
 This would result in our registration form slimming down to a single email field.